This article was originally published in May 2023, and was most recently updated in May 2026

 Firstly, there’s this amazing trust system in the lobby that simply would not work in the UK, and that is that you can help yourself to drinks and snacks before and after.
 Usually the lobbies are unmanned, but you can pick up a little checklist if you plan to take a bunch of stuff.
 This includes alcoholic drinks, and often merchandise too.
 This was a really nice touch.
 In the UK you’re lucky if there’s an old vending machine in the corner.
 In the Netherlands it was much more “please make yourself comfortable” and I loved that.

-Secondly, briefings are given in-character.
+Secondly, briefings are often given in-character.
 We often (but not always) arrived to be greeted by someone absolutely in character, not breaking for a second.
 It was interesting seeing how people offered us the use of lockers and bathrooms ‘in-character’.
 I enjoyed this, although we did get caught out with a “you’re late!”, only to start to argue that we were 20 minutes early, before realising this was part of the briefing.

 Thirdly, many rooms were ‘self-triggered‘.
 What do I mean by this?
 After your briefing, we were told to enter the room by ourselves, without the Games Master around.
 I’m sure it’s because the Games Masters were off getting set up in their office, but it always worked so well in the theme.
 Go up to a door and knock three times?
 Or solve a puzzle to actually ‘get into’ the game.
 Excellent!